JavaScript is required

 Teachers include everyone in activities, so children who do not speak English have the same opportunities to play and learn as others.
 Some kinder programs have bilingual educators who help children who speak little or no English.
 Children are also taught to get along with and be accepting of others and to respect cultural differences.

-Types of kindergarten programs
+Types of kinder programs

 A long day care centre can offer a full day of education and care, including a kinder program.
 The teacher-led kinder program can be integrated with additional hours of education and care.